e0ipso/e0ipso.github.io/_posts/2020-12-06-10-principles-to-secure-our-devices.md

 really recommend this book to anyone.
 It is not targeted to a technical audience, although you might enjoy it a tiny bit extra if you are familiar with cyber security.

-In this post I want to highlight one of my favorite parts, where Schneier lists the principles vendors of Internet enabled products should follow for a safer world.
+In this post I want to highlight one of my favorite parts, where Schneier lists ten principles to secure our devices.

 <!-- more -->

-In chapter 6 _What a Secure Internet+ looks like_, Schneier lists 10 principles to secure our devices.
-I am transcribing these quoted from my audiobook, so they may be inexact, but the meaning is the same.
+In chapter 6 _What a Secure Internet+ looks like_, Schneier lists ten principles vendors of Internet enabled products should follow for a safer world. _I am transcribing these quoting them from my audiobook, so they may be inexact, but the spirit is intact._

 1. **Be transparent**.
 Vendors should clearly state how their security works, which threads they secure against and which they don't. [...]
 2. **Make the software patchable**. [...] vendors also need to patch quickly, once vulnerabilities are discovered. [...]